RunJMC-Dev/RunLights/README.md

 - The CLI hands the console name to the tray process via IPC; the tray resolves it using the ESDE bindings in `config.toml` and applies actions/presets with transitions.
 - Only `/scripts/game-select` is needed; `/scripts/startup` and `/scripts/quit` can be dropped because process detection will handle ESDE lifecycle.

+## Current CLI scaffold
+- Entry point: `python runlights_cli.py console <name>` (runs without installing; uses local `src/`).
+- Config: reads `./config.toml` by default; can override with `--config path/to/config.toml`.
+- Behavior today: resolves the console binding in config, then attempts IPC to the tray (not implemented yet).
+If the tray isn’t running, it prints the resolved binding and exits non-zero.
+- Next step: implement tray IPC (named pipe/TCP) and direct-apply fallback.

 ## Roadmap
 - Decide on Python version and dependency set.
 - Define config format for multiple controllers/segments.